fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 ## <a id="write-permissions"></a>Write Permissions

-You’ll need to be careful when attempting to write values to a cell.
+You'll need to be careful when attempting to write values to a cell.
 There are two conditions in which a cell may be read-only:

 1. The cell exists within a project that your user is only allowed to read from.

 2. The cell is marked as "protected".

 When your user attempts writing to write values to a cell without permission, the SDK will throw an exception.
-At the very least, you’ll want to anticipate an exception and handle it accordingly.
+At the very least, you'll want to anticipate an exception and handle it accordingly.

 ## <a id="download-chapter-5-source-code"></a>Download Chapter 5 Source Code